Tommertom/svelte-ionic-npm/README.md

 <br>

-<h1>WARNING - broken as of or after Kit next-512...</h1>
-npm run dev will fail, but npm run build won't.
-Some thing with compatibility of libraries....

 ## How to get started with this library?

 Start a new SvelteKit project (or Svelte with Vite, even though I prefer Kit)